macformula/racecar/docs/docs/firmware/stm32/start-cubemx-project.md

 The project must be configured correctly to fit our build system.

+!!! tip
+    Click on an image to enlarge it.

 ## Create a new project

 Open CubeMX and start a new project.